Baphuon

 Baphuon is a temple located in the Angkor Archaeological Park in Cambodia.
-Baphuon means "hidden child".
+It means “hidden child”.
 It was built in the mid-11th century during the reign of King Udayadityavarman II and was dedicated to the Hindu god Shiva.
-Baphuon is known for its massive size and grand architectural style, and was once one of the largest temples in the Angkor complex.
+Baphuon is known for its massive size and grand architectural style.
+And it was once one of the largest temples in the Angkor complex.

-The temple was originally built as a three-tiered pyramid with four staircases leading to the top, and was adorned with intricate carvings and reliefs depicting scenes from Hindu mythology.
-The temple's central tower was once surmounted by a massive statue of the Hindu god Shiva, which has since been lost.
+The temple was originally built as a three-tiered pyramid with four staircases leading to the top.
+And the pyramid was adorned with intricate carvings and reliefs depicting scenes from Hindu mythology.
+The temple’s central tower was once surmounted by a massive statue of the Hindu god Shiva, which has since been lost.

 In the mid-20th century, the temple underwent an extensive restoration project, during which it was dismantled and then reconstructed.
-The restoration was not completed, however, and the temple lay in ruins for many years before a new project was undertaken in the 1990s to complete the work.
+The restoration was not completed, however.
+The temple lay in ruins for many years before a new project was undertaken in the 1990s to complete the work.

 The climb to Baphuon Temple is steep and children under the age of 12 are prohibited from entering.
 Is it for safety?
 In any case, walking from Bayon to here in the heat and then climbing the steps of Baphuon is pretty tough.
 The building of the pyramid-shaped temple is already unremarkable, and at first glance there is nothing special to see.